NoiRC256/NekoLib/Readme.md

 ### Key Features

-- Easy integration - pick and choose the features you want to use
+- Modular - Pick and choose the features you want to use
+- Lightweight - GC-friendly solutions with low performance impact
-- Does not rely on any 3rd party assets
+- Easy integration - Does not rely on any 3rd party assets

 #### Core